micmejia/bible-dump/NKJV/Matthew/Matt 5.md

 Assuredly, I say to you, you will by no means get out of there till you have paid the last penny. ## Adultery in the Heart

 ###### 27
-"You have heard that it was said [^i]to those of old, 'You shall not commit adultery.'
+"You have heard that it was said to those of old, 'You shall not commit adultery.'

 ###### 28
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.

 ###### 29
-If your right eye causes you to [^j]sin, pluck it out and cast _it_ from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.
+If your right eye causes you to sin, pluck it out and cast _it_ from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.

 ###### 30
-And if your right hand causes you to [^k]sin, cut it off and cast _it_ from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell. ## Marriage Is Sacred and Binding
+And if your right hand causes you to sin, cut it off and cast _it_ from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell. ## Marriage Is Sacred and Binding

 ###### 31
 "Furthermore it has been said, 'Whoever divorces his wife, let him give her a certificate of divorce.'

 ###### 32
-But I say to you that whoever divorces his wife for any reason except [^l]sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery. ## Jesus Forbids Oaths
+But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery. ## Jesus Forbids Oaths

 ###### 33
-"Again you have heard that it was said to those of [^m]old, 'You shall not swear falsely, but shall perform your oaths to the Lord.'
+"Again you have heard that it was said to those of old, 'You shall not swear falsely, but shall perform your oaths to the Lord.'

 ###### 34
 But I say to you, do not swear at all: neither by heaven, for it is God's throne;